CyrilleB79/NVDA-Dev-Test-Toolbox/readme.md

 The add-on provides three commands allowing to open source code.

 The first command allows to open the source code of a script knowing its gesture.
-To use it press `NVDA+x, C` and then the gesture of the script which you want to see the code of.
+To use it press `NDTTGesture, C` and then the gesture of the script which you want to see the code of.
-For example to see the code of the script that reports the title of the foreground window, press `NVDA+X, C` and then `NVDA+T`.
+For example to see the code of the script that reports the title of the foreground window, press `NDTTGesture, C` and then `NVDA+T`.

 The two other commands allow to open the source code from its path:

-* `NVDA+x, shift+C`, opens the source code whose path is located under the system caret.
+* `NDTTGesture, shift+C`, opens the source code whose path is located under the system caret.
-* `NVDA+x, control+C`, opens the source code whose path is located under the review cursor.
+* `NDTTGesture, control+C`, opens the source code whose path is located under the review cursor.

 E.g. if the caret or the review cursor is located on the following line, the command will open the corresponding file in your editor:
 `C:\Users\username\AppData\Roaming\nvda\addons\addonName\globalPlugins\addonName\__init__.py:48`